 At this point, you would switch to deep, occasional watering.

-What Are the Correct Watering Techniques for Echeveria and Other Succulents?
+What Are The Correct Echeveria Water Requirements and Techniques?

 Either pour water through the soil until it runs out through the drainage hole in the bottom of the pot, or water from below by setting the pot into a dish of water so water can come into the drainage hole and through the porous terra-cotta surface.

 For the top watering technique, use your watering can with a very narrow spout to pour the water slowly and carefully directly onto the soil.